JorgeDFR/iilabs3d-toolkit/python/README.md

 ```
 #### List Available Sensors

-The IILABS 3D dataset provides all the sequences for diferent 3D LiDAR sensors , such as the Livox Mid 360, Velodyne VLP-16, etc. You can list the available 3D LiDAR sensors present in the IILABS 3D dataset by typing:
+The IILABS 3D dataset provides all the sequences for different 3D LiDAR sensors, such as the Livox Mid 360, Velodyne VLP-16, etc. You can list the available 3D LiDAR sensors present in the IILABS 3D dataset by typing:

 ```shell
 iilabs3d list-sensors